$125 off any CGM Plan. Use code WINTER125

 Focus on Muscle-Building Workouts

-Building muscle is one of the key factors in boosting your metabolic rate.
-You may already know this if you’ve read our other fitness blogs.
-Strength training or weight lifting can be very effective at building muscle mass and improving body composition.
+Building muscle is one key factor in boosting your metabolic rate.
+You may already know this if you've read our other fitness blogs.
+Strength training, weight lifting, and other resistance physical activities can be very effective at building lean muscle mass and improving body composition.

-Being physically active and lifting weights not only increases your insulin sensitivity, but also helps to build muscle.
+Being physically active and lifting weights not only increases insulin sensitivity but also promotes a healthy lifestyle.

-Along with that, increased muscle mass and more physical activity can also help to manage or maintain your weight.
-Here are examples of muscle-building exercises to add to your routine:
+Along with that, increased muscle mass and more physical activity can help to manage or maintain your weight.
+Here are examples of muscle-building and resistance-training exercises to add to your routine:

 • Squats